Jihad: Greater and lesser jihad

-Engaging in the greater jihad did not preclude engaging in the lesser jihad.
+Engaging in the greater jihad does not preclude engaging in the lesser jihad.
 Abd al-Qadir al-Jilani recommended his followers to pursue both the greater and the lesser jihads.

 At least one important contemporary Twelver Shia figure, Ayatollah Ruhollah Khomeini, the leader of the Iranian Revolution and the founder of the Islamic Republic of Iran, wrote a treatise on the "Greater Jihad" (i.e., internal/personal struggle against sin).

+Robert W. Schaefer discussed jihad and gazavat in the context of the Caucasus: "Gazavat was the jihad of its day.
+Gazavat meant putting yourself on the right path (what Muslims refer to as the lesser jihad) as well as expelling the invader (what is referred to as greater jihad)."

-Defensive and offensive jihad
+Defensive and offensive lesser jihad

-Classical scholars discussed justifications for jihad, including waging it defensively vs offensively.
-However, classical jurists paid more attention to conduct of war jus in bello (see next section) than justification of war jus ad bellum.
+Classical scholars considered various justifications for jihad, including waging it defensively vs offensively.
+Scholarly opinions carried significant weight with Muslim leaders.
+Scholars paid more attention to conduct of war (jus in bello) than justification of war (jus ad bellum).
 The decision of when to wage war was often viewed as a political decision best left to political authorities.